-The drinks giant is mid-way through a pitch for an agency to lead strategic PR and social media work for the Red Label variant of Johnnie Walker, which is the entry-level and biggest-selling offering in the brand's range.
+The drinks giant is midway through a pitch for an agency lead for strategic PR and social media work for the Red Label variant of Johnnie Walker, which is the entry-level and biggest-selling brand in its line.

-Until this summer PR support was provided by Edelman on a project basis, but the agency is not pitching for the work.
+Until this summer, Edelman was providing PR support on a project basis, but the agency is not pitching for the work.

-Sales of the whole Johnnie Walker range in Western Europe dropped two per cent last year while Diageo trimmed its marketing spend on Red Label in the year to 30 June 2013, according to its recent financial results.
+Sales of the whole Johnnie Walker line in Western Europe dropped 2% last year, according to its most recent financial results.

-It has upped marketing spend on the 'super and ultra deluxe' variants, which are part of the luxury spirits UK brief it has awarded to The Communications Store and Bacchus PR following a review called in June.
+It upped marketing spend on the “super and ultra-deluxe” variants, which are part of the luxury spirits UK brief it awarded to The Communications Store and Bacchus PR following a review called in June.

-One agency figure with expertise in the sector said that there remained plenty of opportunities for the brand in the region.
+One agency figure with expertise in the sector said there are plenty of opportunities for the brand in the region.